 Redesigned for 2017, the Black Diamond CoEfficient Hoody is a highly breathable, technical fleece jacket.
 We tested it this winter in the mountains of British Columbia under varied conditions from mild and damp to frigid and windy.
 Overall, the CoEfficient is very impressive from a breathability standpoint and works great as a lightweight midlayer for ski touring and mountaineering.
 It’s also a nice outer layer option for hiking and climbing in warmer temperatures.
 And although not warm enough to wear as a standalone piece in the cold, the slim fit is easy to wear under a shell or insulated jacket.
 Below we break down the CoEfficient’s breathability, warmth, water protection, features, and fit and sizing.
-To see how the Black Diamond CoEfficient stacks up, check out our comparison table and article on the best fleece jackets.
+To see how the Black Diamond CoEfficient stacks up, check out our comparison table and articles on the best fleece jackets and best midlayers.

 Breathability is one of the strong points of the Black Diamond CoEfficient Hoody.
 The jacket is made with Polartec Power Dry with a grid design on the interior to wick moisture from your skin.
 The inside of the jacket consists of small rectangular blocks of puffy high-loft fleece, which are arranged in a waffle pattern on top of a thin, air permeable fleece.
 The idea is that the small blocks trap a thin layer of air around your body, keeping you warm while inactive.
 And when you’re moving and working up a sweat, the blocks efficiently pulls moisture from your skin, and the thin fleece surrounding the blocks releases hot air.
 From our experience, the system works pretty darn well.